Ghostwire Tokyo has a whopping 23 different types of enemies and visitors, each with its own uniqueness, design, and behavior.

 In this section of our “Ghostwire Tokyo All Visitors” guide, we’ll discuss the missable enemies (your encounters with them are very limited).

 The Forlorn belongs to that category of visitors, which can mess up your hunt for the “The Visiting Hours Are Over” trophy.
 They can do this because your interactions with the Forlorn are limited to a small number.
-As these visitors prefer fleeing over fighting, we recommend quick purging it instead of trying to fight it.
-Every time you see a Forlorn, we recommend that you save your game before engaging it; this way, you’ll have a backup in case something goes down.

 If you’ve successfully killed every mentioned enemy in Ghostwire Tokyo then you should have received the “The Visiting Hours Are Over” Trophy by now.
 That about wraps up our Ghostwire Tokyo All Visitors guide.
 If you found this helpful, then you also might be interested in Ghostwire Tokyo: Torii Gates Locations.